Global Feed Antioxidants Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 Swine

-Swine represents about 18% of the global feed antioxidants market.
+Swine represents about 18% of the feed antioxidants market.
 Young pigs are particularly vulnerable to oxidative stress, making antioxidant supplementation essential for immune function, growth performance, and maintaining feed palatability.

 Aquaculture